 Sand is a horrible leveler.
-Some customer have tried to level the ground with sand, but this has no stability under pressure - even compacted sand.
+Some customers have tried to level the ground with sand, but this has no stability under pressure - even compacted sand.
 The pool supports will push right into sand, and over time water from the pool or rain will errode the sand away even more.
-However, Sand is Comfortable Under Foot.
+However, sand is comfortable under foot.

 So here is a great way to get you what you want and provide the pool what it needs - Create a Concrete Perimeter.
 This is much less expensive than pouring a complete concrete pad, will still providing the pool support you need on a long lap pool.

 IMPORTANT: When creating a rigid perimeter for the pool frame, make sure The Perimeter is the Same Height as the Ground where the Pool is Resting.
 If the perimeter is higher than the ground this will damage the pool support flaps.

 Plus, you can fill the interior of the perimeter with sand which is a very nice soft surface for the pool to be placed on.
 This type of combination is a little more money than just setting the pool up on the ground.
 But most people buying an EZ Lap Pool want to make sure they get the most out of their purchase.